 Preferred suppliers and booking methods

 Is there a preferred airline or booking site you want your employees to use?
 Does a trip need to be booked within a certain time period?
 Make sure it is clearly stated in your policy.
 What if there are multiple flights going to the same location?
 Is it required that employees take the cheapest flight?
 Or can they opt for the most direct flight or the flight at the best time?
 Clear policies take the stress out of business travel expense management.

 And this is only the tip of the iceberg.
 A best practice expense policy covers everything from corporate cards to personal add-on trips.

 Not sure where to start?

 Feeling overwhelmed?
 We’re here to help.
-Download our expense policy template and get the guidance you need to create a complete, easy-to-use and understandable travel and entertainment expense policy customized to your company.
+Use our expense policy builder and get the guidance you need to create a complete, easy-to-use and understandable expense policy customized to your company.